dariusgm/documentation-templates/README.md

 the documentation templates.

 TL;DR: Use `general.md` for documenting general topics and `repository.md`
-as repository specific documentation.
+as repository / project specific documentation.
 Feel free to rename `repository.md` to `README.md` in your repository.

 # How is your audience that you want to address?